stt-datacore/website/static/crew/horta_crew.md

 published: true
 ---

-With very limited event/shuttle/voyage opportunities, you're really just looking at a good-not-great SEC proficiency for the gauntlet and a far more useful 8 second instant damage in the arena.
+With extremely limited event/shuttle/voyage opportunities, you're really just looking at a good-not-great SEC proficiency for the gauntlet and a far more useful eight second instant damage in the arena.
 Very sweet that she has the Caregiver trait...D'awww.